 ARRIVAL & DEPARTURE

-- Please drop off no earlier than 8:45am.
-A Museum staff member will greet parents and campers at the entrance and facilitate a brief screening and temperature scans.
+- Please drop off no earlier than 8:45 am.
+A Museum staff member will greet parents and campers at the entrance.

 - Wear sneakers or other comfortable and secure rubber-sole shoes.